Image

 • Push back against stacked charges

-• Force the state to prove its case at trial when necessary
+• Take cases to trial when necessary

 Prosecutors treat cases differently when they know the defense is prepared, experienced, and unafraid to litigate.

-Next Steps After a Weapon Charge in St. Louis County, MO
+If You’re Under Investigation for a Weapon Charge in St. Louis County, MO

 A prepared defense changes how prosecutors evaluate risk—and how far they’re willing to push a case.